cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 ## Next Steps

-Next, learn how to mount the `<Stepper />` component with the mount command!
+Next, we will learn to mount the `<Stepper />` component with the mount command!

 <NavGuide next="/guides/component-testing/mounting-react" />